 Welcome to St. Mary the Virgin, Gamlingay

-As you will probably know by now a considerable amount of lead was stolen from St. Mary's Church roof last night (Wednesday 24th October).
+As you will probably know by now a considerable amount of lead was stolen from St. Mary's Church roof on Wednesday 24th October 2018.

 Many thanks to all those people who have expressed their support and offered help.
 The cost of the repairs to the building and replacement of the lead will be considerable.
 A fund will be started once the full costs are known, we hope everyone will support our fundraising efforts.

-There will be temporary weather proofing in place very soon and church services will continue as usual.
+There is now temporary weather proofing in place and church services continue as usual.

 If you have any information about the theft please contact:

 Rev. Hilary Young - firstname.lastname@example.org or the police on 101.

 Our Safeguarding Policy for children, young people and adults

 The care and protection of children, young people and adults in Church activities is the responsibility of everyone who participates in the life of the Church.